domaincrawler/pogreb/docs/design.md

 4. Divide items from the old split bucket between the newly allocated bucket and the old split bucket by recalculating the positions of the keys in the hash table.
 5. Increment the number of buckets *N*.

-### Removal

-The removal operation lookups a bucket by key, removes a slot from the bucket, overwrites the bucket in the index and then appends a new "delete" record to the WAL.

 ## Compaction